theGateway1/Decentralized-AI-ToDo/README.md

 ```
 4. Run ```nodemon``` in backend.
 5. Run ```npm start``` in frontend.
+6. Click on MetaMask extension and connect with Polygon Amoy testnet.
-6. Connect your wallet.
+7. Click on Connect wallet to connect with your wallet.
-7. Go Crazy!
+8. Go Crazy!

 ***